 So when do you fit in sleep?
 Are you a morning person?

 One of the most important things is sleep.
 I will not sleep fewer than eight hours a day.
 And if that means going to sleep early, and just laying in bed, I will do that.
 I think for me, sleep is a very important factor, just mentally, anxiety, and all of that stuff is gone.

 Because you seem so high energy.
 Would you say you’re always a high-energy person?

 I think so.
 But then again, like yesterday, I had the day off and I said, you know what, I’m going to sit down and watch a movie.
-And I sat there in my pajamas with a blanky and our little hedgehog and I watched two movies.
+And I sat there in my pyjamas with a blanky and our little hedgehog and I watched two movies.
 I’m learning now at 40 that I do need to have some time for myself.
-And that can be just being in my pajamas on my bed and just focusing on myself a little bit.
+And that can be just being in my pyjamas on my bed and just focusing on myself a little bit.
 I think that’s important.